Fairy Tale (game)

 Fairy Tale is a non-collectible card drafting game originally released in Japan where it was nominated for a Japan Boardgame Prize in 2005.
 It is printed in North America by Z-Man Games.

 Gameplay

 The game is played in four rounds with each round being played out in the same manner.

 Each person is dealt a hand of five cards, then drafting occurs.
-When drafting each person chooses one card from their hand to keep and then passes the remaining four to his/her left and their neighbor does the same.
+When drafting each person chooses one card from their hand to keep and then passes the remaining four to their left and their neighbor does the same.
 This continues until everyone has five cards that they kept.